deeprave/smart-env/README.rst

 and so implements all of the smart environment handling suitable for use outside of Django.

-This module provides a convenient interface for handling the environment, and therefore configuration of any application using 12factor.net principals removing variable and security sensitive information form the app code.
+This module provides a convenient interface for handling the environment, and therefore configuration of any application using 12factor.net principals removing many environment specific variables and security sensitive information from application code.

 This module provides some features not supported by other dotenv handlers (python-dotenv, etc.) including expansion of template variables which is very useful for DRY.

 An `Env` instance delivers a lot of functionality by providing a type-smart front-end to `os.environ`, with support for most - if not all - `os.environ` functionality.
 ::
-    from django_env import Env
+    from envex import Env

     env = Env()         # by default, sources (and updates) os.environ assert env['HOME'] ==  '/Users/davidn'